Cooked and Ready to serve

 Can I freeze the cooked or raw banana squash?

-I would not recommend freezing the raw or cooked squash.
+I wouldn’t recommend freezing the raw or cooked squash.
 It will become too mushy and watery.
-I’ve read where it can be frozen, particularly if you take the time to puree the squash first.
-You can try it and see what the results are rather than have any go to waste.
+I’ve read where it can be frozen, mainly if you take the time to puree the squash first.
+You can try freezing it and see what the results are rather than have any go to waste.

 Can I microwave the leftovers?

-Yes, you can, the banana squash takes even better the next day after you heat it up in the microwave.
+Yes, you can.
+The banana squash tastes even better the next day after being heated in the microwave.

 What can I serve with the cooked banana squash?